The Proposed Changes to CGT and Inheritance Tax for 2024/2025

 The following article is a detailed report on the proposed changes to Capital Gains Taxation for 2024 and beyond.
 If instead you would like to read a brief overview of these potential changes please click here.

 Since the pandemic subsided, the world has faced a variety of economic problems; high inflation, slow growth and issues in the job market to name a few.
-The Treasury does not just have these issues to deal with, but also must work out how it is going to pay for the extra expenses the pandemic incurred.
+The new Labour government has not just inherited a difficult economic environment, but must work out how it is going to pay for the extra expenses the pandemic incurred.

-The next government after the 2024/25 election are projected to be under significant pressure to reduce the deficit and bolstering growth without increasing taxation on the poorest.
+The new Labour government are under significant pressure to reduce the deficit and bolster growth without increasing taxation on the poorest.
+Chancellor Rachel Reeves has pointed to a £22bn hole in the public finances that she plans to address in her first budget on the 30th October 2024.
 CGT and IHT could very well be in the firing line.
-Below are some measures backed by the Office of Tax Simplification (OTS) that will remain on the desk of this government and the next.
+Below are some measures backed by the Office of Tax Simplification (OTS) that will remain on the desk of the new government.

 Any future changes to CGT and IHT are likely to be heavily influenced by the OTS reviews into CGT.
-The review was requested by Rishi Sunak, now Prime Minister, when he was Chancellor.
+The review was requested by Rishi Sunak when he was Chancellor.
 The outcome of this review was released in 2020, and one recommendation, the reduction of the CGT allowance, has already been actioned.

 Although CGT and IHT rates avoided changes for 2023/24, Jeremy Hunt revealed in November 2022 that CGT allowances will be reduced from April 2023 (read on for more).
 For more information about the reduction in CGT and dividend allowances read our guide here.

-More changes may be on the way in the coming years in future budgets which may be significant and have large ramifications for your investments.
+More changes may be on the way in now that there is a new government in charge.
+The OTS report will remain on the desk of the new chancellor and provides some well thought out possible courses of action.
+If these recommendations come into fruition, there may be significant ramifications for your investments.
 It may be wise to take some preventative measures, which are listed at the bottom of this article.

 The remainder of this article will take you through the recommendations found in the report, as well as some of the steps you could take to mitigate them.
 It is important to understand that these changes are not guaranteed.
 However, due to the size and nature of the changes recommended in the OTS report, we believe it is important to be aware of the potential impact they may have on your tax liability in the future.